Kyriosity/read-write/README+/pencraft/README+/opuses/coll/IT_quotes-1.md

 <details>
 <summary><b><ins>Bad languages</ins></b></summary>

-> It is practically impossible to teach good programming to students that have had a prior exposure to **BASIC**: as potential programmers they are mentally mutilated beyond hope of regeneration.
+> It is practically impossible to teach good programming to students that have had a prior exposure to **BASIC**: as potential programmers they are mentally mutilated beyond hope of regeneration.\
+_Edsger W. Dijkstra_, 1975

 > ALGOL quotes

-My opinion is that languages as Basic offer an easy EINSTIEG to newbies and NUBs (i even stated this in my [LN REMINISCENCE](LN-view.md))
+My opinion is that languages such as Basic offer an easy EINSTIEG to newbies and NUBs (i even stated this in my [LN REMINISCENCE](LN-view.md))

 </details>